How to brighten up your smile

 For those who can’t start the day without their morning joe, it can be difficult to reduce your coffee intake.
 Good news: There are other measures you can take to defend against the foods and drinks darkening your dazzling smile.

 For example, drink water in between each sip of that dark drink you can’t give up.
 It will help wash away the staining substance.
-Add milk or cream to your coffee to dilute its staining power.
 And drink through a straw to reduce your teeth’s exposure to the offending liquid.

 Foods that whiten teeth

 There are also foods that can help prevent staining.